Salamek/version/README.md

 # Version
+Do you know that boring step before pushing new relese ?
+Yes changing version strings all over the place :-( Well this tool solves that for you!
 Version is simple tool to manage multiple version files in your project and commit/tag/push them to git repository.

 # Installation